OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Since Android 6.0 (API Level 23) a developer can opt to define [App links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links"), similar to deep links providing a way to launch a native mobile application via a link.
 There are some key differences from deep links to consider:

-- App links only use `http://` and `https://` schemes, custom schemes are not allowed.
+- App Links only use `http://` and `https://` schemes, custom schemes are not allowed.
 - App links require a live domain to serve a [digital asset link](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link").
 - Verified App links will not show a disambiguation dialog when a user opens a link.